FOREX-Euro steadies after dip on Portuguese bank nerves

 "All of the reasons for owning the euro over the past year are steadily being taken away.
 That doesn't mean euro-dollar is going to shift straight away but it does look increasingly likely that a move is in the pipeline."

 The euro fell half a cent against the dollar on Thursday - a very ordinary daily move.
-It was flat at $1.3605 by midday in Europe on Friday.
+It was flat at $1.3607 in early European trade on Friday.

-The yen was poised to end the week almost 1 percent higher against the dollar, having jumped to a five-month peak against the euro overnight on the sell-off in global equities.
+The yen was poised to end the week higher on Friday, having jumped to a five-month peak against the euro overnight on the sell-off in global equities.

-While some of Thursday's currency losers were recovering, the Swiss franc - another traditional safe haven for capital in times of stress - held onto its gains at 1.2145 euros.

-"Some of the classic risk-off trades are looking attractive," said Graham Davidson, a spot trader with NAB in London.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan